 St. John’s Island is one of the U.S. Virgin Islands and is located just 40 miles east of Puerto Rico in the Caribbean.
-It is a popular destination for US tourists but expensive place to visit.
+It is a popular destination for US tourists, but unfortunately is an expensive place to visit.
 Most of the tourists here tend be couples, families, or people with more disposable income.
-Most of the island is national park where you can go on lots of treks and see a variety of wildlife.
-The main draw of the island is the stunning beaches and great resorts that draw people here for relaxing vacations.
+Most of the island is national park, which provides opportunities for lots of trekking and wildlife spotting.
+The primary draws of the island are the stunning beaches and great resorts, the perfect setting for a relaxing vacation.

 - Accommodation: St. John’s doesn’t really do budget hotels and hostels, but campsites are popular and cost around $13 USD per night.
 Guesthouses are another budget option and prices begin at $50 USD per night.
 Hotels start around $100 USD per night.

 - Food: Lunch and casual meals cost between $15 and $20 USD.
 Dinners with wine will cost $50 USD.
 There isn’t many budget food options here.
 Most hotels and resorts provide free breakfast.

 - Transportation: Most of St. John’s is easily walkable and makes for a good stroll.
 Otherwise, taxis are usually around $6 USD around Cruz Bay.